JoeyStanley/real/_posts/2020-12-18-boustrophedonically.md

 > I'm trying to show that the one bar is huge compared to the others, but at the same time I want to show the detail in the smaller bars.
 Data transformations haven't seemed to work.
 No matter what I try I can't seem to find an effective visualization.

 I got lots and lots of comments from people and people's thoughts were all over the board.
 Some said it's great; others said they didn't like it.
 And there were a handful that had very strongly mixed feelings of loving it and hating it.
-It's a new kind of plot, so interpretation isn't super straightforward, but it's funny, silly, surprising, intersting, and memorable, which is why *I* think it's a good one.
+It's a new kind of plot, so interpretation isn't super straightforward, but it's funny, silly, surprising, interesting, and memorable, which is why *I* think it's a good one.

 ## Boustrophewhat??

 The way the tallest plot sort of goes back along the top can be perfectly described in one fantastic word: *boustrophedonically*.
 It's my favorite word ever.
 The word has its roots in describing how an ox plows a field and can also describe how Ancient Greek was written.
 Nowadays, older Millennials just think of playing Snake on a brick phone.
 You might think it's so obscure, so long, and so specific that no one could ever find a use for it, but I did manage to find a way to use it *twice* in a previous blog [post about Chutes and Ladders](/blog/simulating_chutes_and_ladders).

 I first saw plots like these when reading one of Edward Tufte's books.
-I don't have them on me, but I belive it was in [*The Visual Display of Quantitative Information*](https://www.edwardtufte.com/tufte/books_vdqi).
+I don't have them on me, but I believe it was in [*The Visual Display of Quantitative Information*](https://www.edwardtufte.com/tufte/books_vdqi).
 [Guthrie McAfee Armstrong](https://twitter.com/gmarmstrong/status/1339706465926455296?s=20) points out that that W. E. B. Du Bois used this technique in his visualizations from well over 100 years ago.
-I belive Tufte showed some of these plots.
+I believe Tufte showed some of these plots.
 You can see some of those original visuals in [this Medium article](https://t.co/A2pjBlippi?amp=1) that [Matthew Kay](https://twitter.com/mjskay/status/1339574623512440833?s=20) pointed me to.

 I got lots of great suggestions from people on Twitter, so I thought I'd try out their suggestions so you can judge for yourself which one is the best.
 I'll try to credit everyone who made the suggestions: this was truly a group effort here!